datastax/csharp-driver/doc/features/cloud/README.md

 ## Supported platforms

-DataStax Apollo support on .NET Core requires **.NET Core Runtime 2.1 or later**.
+DataStax Astra support on .NET Core requires **.NET Core Runtime 2.1 or later**.

 For the remaining platforms supported by the driver, there is no additional requirement.